 7. Design for Test (DFT) Engineer:

-8. Verification Engineer:
+8. Verification Engineer

 Verification Engineers ensure design correctness through simulations and formal methods.
-They use the Universal Verification Methodology (UVM) and develop testbenches and test vectors to verify complex designs against specifications.
+They use the Universal Verification Methodology (UVM) and develop test benches and test vectors to verify complex designs against specifications.

-9. Circuit Design Engineer:
+9. Circuit Design Engineer

-10. RF Design Engineer:
+10. RF Design Engineer

-11. Power Integrity Engineer:
+11. Power Integrity Engineer

-Power Integrity Engineers ensure that power distribution network on the chip can handle power consumption and fluctuations.
+Power Integrity Engineers ensure that the power distribution network on the chip can handle power consumption and fluctuations.

-12. Signal Integrity Engineer:
+12. Signal Integrity Engineer

 Signal Integrity Engineers preserve the integrity of high-speed signals on chips, considering reflections and signal degradation challenges.

-Semiconductor Fabrication Engineering Roles:
+Semiconductor Fabrication Engineering Roles

 Semiconductor fabrication is the intricate process of creating integrated circuits (ICs), microchips, and other electronic components that serve various purposes, from consumer electronics to industrial machinery.
 These processes take place in specialized facilities called semiconductor fabs or foundries being established around the world.

-Engineers working in semiconductor fabrication are highly skilled professionals working with cutting-edge technology to ensure quality and precision every step of the process.
+Engineers working in semiconductor fabrication are highly skilled professionals working with cutting-edge technology to ensure quality and precision at every step of the process.

 Process Engineers develop and optimize the manufacturing processes that produce ICs and silicon chips.
 They master photolithography, etching, deposition, and diffusion techniques, aiming to enhance device yield, performance, and quality of semiconductors.

-Fabrication process involves complex tools and equipment.
+The fabrication process involves complex tools and equipment.
 Equipment Engineers specialize in maintaining and optimizing this machinery.
 From etchers to photolithography tools, their expertise ensures equipment reliability and uptime.

-3. Process Integration Engineer:
+Process Integration Engineer

 Here, the focus is on orchestration.
 Process Integration Engineers organize the seamless integration of various fabrication steps, ensuring compatibility and seamlessness.
 They also ensure that fabricated devices meet design specifications.